 - An employee who has a Loan Repayment Benefit

-The system has an easy to follow 7 step process that will generates your customized options.
+The system has an easy to follow the 7 step process that will generate your customized options.
 The Student Loan Repayer is dynamic and based on your initial input will personalize your experience and results.

 In a recent Michael Kitces Nerd’s Eye article titled “Student Loan Planning Software Solutions: Comparing the 8 Leading Tools for Financial Advisors”, Ryan Frailich described six major features that should be considered when looking for a student loan repayment solution.
 All six features are available in the PayForED Student Loan Repayer software.
 In addition to the preferred features, our Student Loan Repayer tool includes additional functionality to enhance your experience and decisions.